arnabs542/qinghaoh.github.io/_posts/2020-12-10-topological-sorting.markdown

 }
 {% endhighlight %}

-# DFS
+# Cycle Detection

-A topological ordering is possible if and only if the graph has no directed cycles, that is, if it is a directed acyclic graph (DAG)
+A topological ordering is possible iff the graph has no directed cycles, that is, iff it is a directed acyclic graph (DAG).

-White-Gray-Black DFS
+** White-Gray-Black DFS **

 [Course Schedule II][course-schedule-ii]